napframework/nap/docs/doxygen/markdown/06_project_management.md

 ## Create Module {#module_creation_win64}

-Follow the steps below to create a new module named NewModuleName.
+Follow the steps below to create a new module named MyFirstModule.
 1. Open a command prompt
 2. Change into your NAP framework directory
 3. Create the module
 ```
-tools\createModule NewModuleName
+tools\createModule MyFirstModule
 ```
-4. The module will the created in `usermodules\newmodulename` and a Visual Studio solution generated
+4. The module will the created in `usermodules\myfirstmodule` and a Visual Studio solution generated

 While it's possible to open the module Visual Studio solution directly, it's often easier to include the module in a project and work on the module from there as module DLLs are only updated into projects when the project using the module is built.